bowman2001/perplexdoc/content/doc/basic/headings/index.md

 ### Nice long heading with a complicated topic{/}stretching over more than one line

-This line break is displayed only when the full-text width fits the viewport.
-On small screens, it’s invisible, because manual line breaks could come out even worse.
+This line break is displayed only when the viewport allows for the full-text width.
+On small screens, the manual break is hidden, because manual line breaks tend to come out even worse on small viewports with additional automatic breaks.

 ## Layout